econoalchemist/UpstreamData-Startup/README.md

 # UpstreamData Startup Instructions for Whatsminer M30S & Antminer S19 Pro
 Congratulations on starting your Bitcoin mining journey with Upstream Data!
 Please take a few minutes to read this guide for helpful tips & tricks to get you started on the right foot.
 If you have any questions, feel free to reach out in the [Upstream Data Customer Support Telegram channel](https://t.me/OhmmMiningSupport).
-This guide is meant as referrence material for Upstream Data BlackBox Bundle customers who are receiving their ASICs now with an expected delivery of their BlackBox in the near future.
-You should be getting either a Whatsminer M30S+ or Antminer S19 Pro, those are the only ASICs referrenced here.
+This guide is meant as reference material for Upstream Data BlackBox Bundle customers who are receiving their ASICs now with an expected delivery of their BlackBox in the near future.
+You should be getting either a Whatsminer M30S+ or Antminer S19 Pro, those are the only ASICs referenced here.

 ![](Assets/TitleImage.png)